michelemendel/dmtmms/README.md

 ### Backup

 - sqlite3 mydb.db ".backup '20240123T1658_mydb.db'"
+  - This file will have to be moved to a safe place
+- Alt. use litestream

 ### Look into

 - setting PRAGMA in Go, see https://gist.github.com/dgsb/6061941d2185f761848b143f080f4cd9
 - STRICT mode

-create table if not exists ... insert or ignore into...
+- create table if not exists ...
+- insert or ignore into...